Course Description

 Temporary museum exhibits

-Guest speakers / visits to studios or workspaces
+Guest speakers / visits to artist studios or workspaces

 Florence Art Museums and Galleries.